ACHIVX-COM/reward-system/README.md

 *`.env.local` file should contain all necessary environment variables, [see list of environment variables](./doc/configuration.md).*

+Profile `build` will build the service image from sources.
+Add flag `--build` to `up` subcommand to force image rebuild from sources if something was/could be changed.
+If you want to use an image pulled from dockerhub, use profile `prebuilt`.

 This configuration is not recommended for production deployments.
+It's purpose is to provide a quick start in development environment.

 ### Running from source

-After clonning the source, setting up MongoDB and configuring environment variables in `.env.local`, the following commands will be enough to start the service:
+After clonning the source, installing Node.js, setting up MongoDB and configuring environment variables in `.env.local`, the following commands will be enough to start the service:

 ```sh
 # Use correct node.js version